pingcap/docs/pd-microservices.md

 - Only the TiDB component supports a direct connection to the `tso` microservice through service discovery, while other components need to forward requests to the `tso` microservice through PD to obtain timestamps.
 - Microservices are not compatible with the [Data Replication Auto Synchronous (DR Auto-Sync)](https://docs.pingcap.com/tidb/stable/two-data-centers-in-one-city-deployment) feature.
 - Microservices are not compatible with the TiDB system variable [`tidb_enable_tso_follower_proxy`](https://docs.pingcap.com/tidb/stable/system-variables#tidb_enable_tso_follower_proxy-new-in-v530).
-- Due to the potential presence of hibernate Regions in a cluster, during a primary and secondary switchover of the `scheduling` microservice, the scheduling function of the cluster might be unavailable for up to five minutes to avoid redundant scheduling.
+- Because hibernate Regions might exist in a cluster, during a primary and secondary switchover of the `scheduling` microservice, the scheduling function of the cluster might be unavailable for up to five minutes to avoid redundant scheduling.

 ## Usage

-Currently, PD microservices can be deployed using TiDB Operator and TiUP Playground.
+Currently, PD microservices can be deployed using TiDB Operator or TiUP Playground.

 <SimpleTab>
 <div label="TiDB Operator">